RAG Is Dead. The Engineering Isn't.

 def recall_conversation(query: str = "", user_id: str = "user") -> str:

-"""Retrieve relevant conversation history - not full transcript."""
+"""Retrieve relevant conversation history — not the full transcript."""

 if not query: